Intermediate Capital Group plc: Director/PDMR Shareholding

-Notification of Transactions of Directors The Company wishes to announce that it received notification on 12(th) February Stephen Welton, a Non-Executive Director of the Company, bought 25,000 ordinary shares in the Company at a price of 1022 pence per share.
+Notification of Transactions of Directors The Company wishes to announce that it received notification on 16(th) February Virginia Holmes, a Non-Executive Director of the Company, bought 10,000 ordinary shares in the Company at a price of 1005 pence per share.

-As a result of this transaction Stephen Welton and his connected persons holds a total of 40,000 shares, 0.014% of the ordinary share capital of the Company (excluding treasury shares).
+As a result of this transaction Virginia Holmes and her connected persons holds a total of 10,000 shares, 0.003% of the ordinary share capital of the Company (excluding treasury shares).

 Contacts